hujinglin/includes-loader/README.md

 __pattern__

-An object that should be used to specify how to match the include statement _patten.re_ is the RegExp to match the statement _patten.index_ is the index of filepath in the matched results
+An object that should be used to specify how to match the include statement _patten.re_ is the RegExp to match the include statement _patten.index_ is the index of filepath in the matched results

 ``` javascript